 - The application should set out the participants and the roles/grades.

 - The applicant should set out the budget with the eligible costs.

 - The production must be capable of supporting the individuals in their development.
 Details on how participants will be supported should be included in the application.

-Eligible costs include salaries of the skills participants (at least living wage), associated catering, covid testing, one to one support if applicable, and transport.
+The award amount (to be decided by the panel) will provide a contribution towards eligible costs.
+Eligible costs include salaries of the skills participants (that should be in line with other salaries on the production), associated catering, covid testing, one to one support if applicable, and transport.
 In order to increase access opportunities, accommodation may be covered but it will be looked at on a case-by-case basis.

 All funding will be made available on the strict condition of adherence to all relevant government and HSE guidelines in relation to Covid19.